NortheasternClimbing/northeasternclimbing.github.io/README.md

 # Northeastern Climbing Website

 > The official website for climbing at Northeastern.
-Uses Jekyll to serve content from easily editable markdown files
+Uses Jekyll to serve content from easily editable markdown files.

 ## Preview